kazupon/vite-test-utils/docs/guide/setup.md

 #### viteConfigFile

-The vite config file path that is overrided the config resolved by utils.
+The vite config file path that is overrided the config resolved.

-If this option is specified, it's respected than `viteConfig` option.
+If that option is specified, it's respected than `viteConfig` option.

 - Type: `string` | `undefined`
-  : Default: `undefined`
+- Default: `undefined`

 ### Features to enable